beaconsproject/disturbance_explorer/docs/buffer_doc.md

   1. **Use custom buffers** - Select this option to assign different buffer widths to specific disturbance classes (e.g., 1000 m for highways and 500 m for trails).
 Custom buffers are based on the disturbance classification defined in the previous step.
 By default, disturbances are grouped by industry and disturbance type.
 If you modified this classification earlier, the table will reflect your updated categories, allowing you to assign buffer sizes to each class.
 When selected, the app automatically switches to the Custom buffers tab, where a table summarizes linear and areal disturbances.
-You can edit buffer widths (in metres) directly in the BUFFER_SIZE_M column.
+Edit buffer widths (in metres) directly in the **BUFFER_SIZE_M** column.
 The default buffer width for all classes is 500 m.

   2. **Use overall buffers:** Select this option if a single buffer width is to be applied to linear and areal disturbances.
 Different buffer widths can be applied to the linear and areal disturbances.